jina-ai/jina/CONTRIBUTING.md

 The beginning is always the hardest part.
 But fear not, if you find any typo, missing docstring or incomplete unit test, simply correct them by making a commit to jina.
 Here are the steps:

-1. Create a new branch, say `fix-jina-typo-1`
+1. Create a new branch, say `fix-jina-typo-1`.
-2. Fix/improve the codebase
+2. Fix/improve the codebase.
 3. Commit the changes.
-Note the **commit message must follow [the naming style](#commit-message-naming)**, say `fix(readme): improve the readability and move sections`
+Note the **commit message must follow [the naming style](#commit-message-naming)**, say `fix(readme): improve the readability and move sections`.
 4. Make a pull request.
-It can simply be one of your commit messages, just copy paste it, e.g. `fix(readme): improve the readability and move sections`
+It can simply be one of your commit messages, just copy paste it, e.g. `fix(readme): improve the readability and move sections`.
 5. Submit your pull request and wait for all checks passed:
     - Coding style
     - Commit and PR styles check
     - All unit tests
-6. Request reviews from one of [the code owners](./CODEOWNERS)
+6. Request reviews from one of [the code owners](./CODEOWNERS).
 7. Get a LGTM 👍 and PR gets merged.

 Well done!
 Once a PR gets merged, here are the things happened next: